-The European Centre for Medium-Range Weather Forecasts (ECMWF) runs its operational weather forecasting workflow four times each day.
-This workflow, containing ECMWF’s Integrated Forecast System (IFS), runs an ensemble of 51 weather forecasts and a single ‘high-resolution’ forecast that predict the weather for up to 15 days.
-Data generated by the forecast model is then post-processed by a swarm of workflow components to generate and disseminate products to ECMWF’s Member and Co-operating States and other licensed customers.
-The enormous data exchanges required between workflow components create a bottleneck, potentially restricting future increases in forecast resolution.
+The European Centre for Medium-Range Weather Forecasts (ECMWF) runs an operational weather forecasting workflow four times each day.
+This workflow, shown in Figure 1, contains ECMWF’s Integrated Forecast System (IFS) and runs an ensemble of 51 weather forecasts and a single ‘high-resolution’ forecast to predict the weather for up to 15 days.
+Data generated by the forecast model is then post-processed by a swarm of workflow components to generate and disseminate products to ECMWF’s member and co-operating states and other licensed customers.
+The high number of data exchanges required between workflow components – especially between the forecast model and the post-processing engine – create a bottleneck.
+Without further technological advances, this may restrict future increases in forecast resolution, which is one of the most important means to improve accuracy of weather forecasts.

-Maestro is expected to orchestrate more efficient data movement between the workflow components.
-This will also help ECMWF to exploit novel storage technologies and heterogeneous storage architectures, and to improve its management of data dependencies.
-These changes will help to accelerate the processing and delivery of higher resolution data to its users.
+Maestro is capable of orchestrating more efficient data movement between the workflow components.
+It can thus assist ECMWF in exploiting novel storage technologies and heterogeneous storage architectures, as well as improving its management of data dependencies.
+These will in turn facilitate efforts to accelerate the processing and delivery of higher resolution data to its users.
+Figure 2 shows an I/O benchmark that makes use of the Maestro technology.
+Many of the components in this workflow are open source and available at: https://github.com/ecmwf.

 This application is a simplified setup of a realistic usage scenario where multiple simulation codes are chained and combined with data analysis and visualisation pipelines.
 Chaining of simulation codes is often used to model different physics and/or scales, with the output of the first code being used as the input of the second with an intermediate data transformation or preparation step and a final post-processing step.
 For this simplified setup the open source proxy application Hydro is used, a 2D hydrodynamic simulation code, to perform simulations at different scales.
 Two post-processing pipelines are then run using the simulation output data: A custom data analysis pipeline written in Python and a visualisation pipeline using ParaView and FFmpeg to produce a movie of the simulation.